For the latest model year, the Volkswagen GLI gets a redesigned front fascia and a new infotainment system.

 While lesser Jettas make do with a simple twist-beam rear axle for the latest generation (previously, all Jettas had a fully independent suspension), the GLI benefits a four-link independent rear suspension with an upgraded anti-roll bar.
 This setup helps the GLI hug the corners like a GTI with a trunk and avoid the somewhat imprecise handling of normal Jettas.

 The GLI also accelerates like a GTI thanks to a powertrain taken directly from Volkswagen's sporty hatchback.
-Underhood is a 2.0-liter turbocharged four-cylinder rated at 210 horsepower (up 10 for the latest model year) and 207 lb-ft of torque that mates to either a satisfying six-speed manual or a six-speed DSG twin-clutch automatic transmission.
-The DSG comes with steering wheel-mounted paddles for sequential-style shifting and rev-matched downshifts, and for the latest model year the transmission gains launch-control for speedy acceleration runs.
+Underhood is a 2.0-liter turbocharged four-cylinder rated at 210 horsepower and 207 lb-ft of torque that mates to either a satisfying six-speed manual or an optional six-speed DSG dual-clutch automatic transmission.
+The DSG comes with steering wheel-mounted paddles for sequential-style shifting and rev-matched downshifts as well as a launch control function for speedy acceleration runs.

-Equipped with the DSG, the GLI is rated at 24 mpg in the city and 33 on the highway, while opting for the row-your-own option will mean trading one city mpg for an extra one on the open freeway.
+Equipped with the DSG, the GLI is rated at 24 mpg in the city and 33 on the highway, while opting for the row-your-own option will mean losing one city mpg.

 Trim Level Breakdown

-The Jetta GLI includes several features designed to enhance driver and passenger safety including electronic stability control, tire pressure monitoring and Volkswagen's advanced Intelligent Crash Response System, which initiates automatic safety protection in some types of collisions the electrical supply to the fuel pump is shut off, the doors unlock and the hazard lights switch on.
+The Jetta GLI includes several features designed to enhance driver and passenger safety including electronic stability control, tire pressure monitoring, a rear-view camera and Volkswagen's advanced Intelligent Crash Response System, which initiates automatic safety protection in some types of collisions -- the electrical supply to the fuel pump is shut off, the doors unlock and the hazard lights switch on.

 The GLI also features driver and front passenger airbags, dual side airbags in front and dual Side Curtain Protection airbags in front and rear.

-The Jetta GLI's main rivals include the Ford Focus ST and Mazda Mazdaspeed3, both of which combine potent turbo fours with hatchback versatility, as well as the Subaru WRX, which features all-wheel-drive and the choice of a sedan or five-door hatch configuration.
-Those looking for something outside of the mainstream can also opt for the Mitsubishi Lancer, which features a de-tuned version of the legendary Evolution's engine and a dual-clutch gearbox.
+The Jetta GLI's main rivals include the Ford Focus ST, which blends a potent turbo four with hatchback versatility, as well as the Subaru WRX, which features all-wheel drive and the choice of a sedan or five-door hatch configuration.